AtomGraph/LinkedDataHub/README.md

 You can use [LinkedDataHub](https://linkeddatahub.com/docs/about) CLI to execute most of the common tasks that can be performed in the UI, such as application and document creation, file uploads, data import etc.

 The CLI wraps the [HTTP API](https://linkeddatahub.com/docs/http-api) into a set of shell scripts with convenient parameters.
 The scripts can be used for testing, automation, scheduled execution and such.
+It is usually much quicker to perform actions using CLI rather than the [user interace](https://linkeddatahub.com/docs/user-interface), as well as easier to reproduce.

 We are continuously expanding and improving the script library.
 Pull requests and issue reports are welcome!

 Most scripts correspond to a single [atomic request](#atomic-commands) to LinkedDataHub.
 Some of the scripts combine others into a [task](#tasks) with multiple interdependent requests.
+If you use [Dydra](https://dydra.com) as the triplestore, you may use the Dydra-specific scripts (they accept a repository URI instead of SPARQL endpoint and graph store URIs).
+Otherwise, use the generic scripts.

 Dependencies
 ------------